Are you working towards weight loss, muscle gain or any exercise goal?

-The word ‘macro’ is a short form for macronutrients.
 Macronutrients are the type of foods including carbohydrates, proteins and fats required in substantial amounts in the human diet.
-We wouldn’t want to dwell on what these foods but let’s just remind you how beneficial they are in our bodies.
+We wouldn’t want to dwell on what these foods are but let me just remind you how beneficial they are for our bodies.

 Proteins are extended chains of amino acids that make up everything in your body including bones, muscles, skin, hair, and more.
 Your organs cannot exist without protein.
 Protein is derived from animal foods such as meat, poultry, eggs, as well as plant-based foods such as beans, seeds, nuts, and quinoa.

 Fats and I mean dietary fat, is an energy source for our bodies.
 Your body stores fat (not to make you fat though) and uses it as energy when your carbohydrates reserves are depleted.
 Fat sources include butter, oils, fatty meat, fatty fish, and seeds.
 Keep in mind that not all fats are good, but that’s a topic for another day.

 You now have a good understanding of how every macro is essential to your daily diet.
 The big question is, how much of every macro do you need?

 First of all, you need to know that:

 - Carbs have 4 calories per gram,